MicrosoftDocs/mslearn-tailspin-spacegame-web/README.md

 # Contributing
+At the top of the page, add a blank line, and then paste the contents of the clipboard.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us